doggywatty/game-lister/README.md

 # GameLister
 My first homebrew app!
+Suggested by my dad</br>
-Lists all installed games and shows the size and total.
+Lists all installed games and shows the size and total.</br>
 Don't know what else to say.
 # Inspiration
 - [devkitPro](https://devkitpro.org/)